Israeli blockade of the Gaza Strip (2023–present): Other crossings

 On 2 February, Israeli protesters blocked the Nitzana Border Crossing between Egypt and Israel to prevent humanitarian aid from entering Gaza.

-Two Jordanian aid convoys headed towards the Gaza Strip carrying medical supplies and flour were attacked by Israeli settlers on 1 May.
+Two Jordanian aid convoys headed towards the Gaza Strip carrying medical supplies and flour were attacked by Israeli West Bank settlers on 1 May.

 Israel reopened the Kissufim crossing on 12 November 2024 in response to US demands to open another crossing into the Gaza Strip.
 The demands were intended to increase the flow of humanitarian aid into Gaza.

 The ceasefire between Israel and Hamas went into effect on 10 October 2025.
 Under the ceasefire terms, Israel was to permit up to 600 humanitarian aid trucks to enter Gaza each day.
 Since then, the limit has been reduced to 300, with Israeli officials attributing the change to delays in recovering the bodies of Israeli hostages believed to be buried beneath rubble from Israeli strikes.
 Data from the UN2720 Monitoring and Tracking Dashboard, which records the movement of humanitarian convoys entering Gaza, showed that between 10 and 16 October, only 216 trucks reached their intended destinations within Gaza.